commitech/emaildocs/docs/mail.md

 Click Next after you fill those information, and on the top bar, choose IMAP (instead of POP).
 Fill the incoming mail server and outgoing mail server host name.
 Host name is `secure21.webhosting.hub`, username is `[your username]@nussucommit.com`, password is `[your password]`.
 Click Next, and you should be done.

+# Office 365 Mail settings

+Go to Settings(Gear Symbol) -> Options -> Mail -> Accounts -> Connected Accounts.

+Press the (+) symbol and add your @nussucommit.com email and password.
+Wait for you email to load, it takes a while.

+After the connection is establised and the status is ok, that means you have successfully connect your office 365 account with you @nussucommit.com.

+To send e-mail as your @nussucommit.com email, press (...) symbol when writing a new email, click on 'Show From', and then click on From dropdown button and choose your @nussucommit.com email.

 ## Android Mail settings

 TBA